Text Size

 Overview

 John 16 argues that Jesus’ departure must be interpreted through the Spirit, resurrection joy, prayer in Jesus’ name, and Christ’s victory.
 The disciples will face real persecution, even from those who believe they serve God, but Jesus tells them beforehand so they will not stumble.
-Their grief over His going is real, but incomplete.
+Their grief over his going is real, but incomplete.
 His departure is for their good because the Advocate will come.

-The Spirit will expose the world’s guilt concerning sin, righteousness, and judgment, and will guide the disciples into all truth by glorifying Jesus and making known what belongs to Him.
+The Spirit will expose the world’s guilt concerning sin, righteousness, and judgment, and will guide the disciples into all truth by glorifying Jesus and making known what belongs to him.
 Jesus’ death will bring sorrow, and the world will rejoice, but resurrection will transform their sorrow into joy that cannot be taken away.
 Their relationship to the Father will be marked by prayer in Jesus’ name and confidence in the Father’s love.

-The disciples’ own strength will fail, and they will scatter, but Jesus will not be alone because the Father is with Him.
-Therefore peace is found not in the disciples’ courage or the world’s approval but in Jesus Himself, who has overcome the world.
+The disciples’ own strength will fail, and they will scatter, but Jesus will not be alone because the Father is with him.
+Therefore peace is found not in the disciples’ courage or the world’s approval but in Jesus himself, who has overcome the world.

 Context